What I bring#

 During my career I’ve proven that I’m not just a great developer, but one that consistently takes ownership and responsibility of their services, something I’ve done in every one of my jobs.

-I did this in my first ever career step when I worked for an educational gaming startup, First Mobile Education, where I was the only employee.
-I performed duties well outside of my comfort zone: I hired two other people, set up a NAS (network-attached storage), and I had to conceptualize and create educational games.
+I did this in my first ever career step when I worked for an educational gaming startup, First Mobile Education, where I began as the only employee.
+I performed duties well outside of my comfort zone: I acted as human resources when I posted job descriptions and held interviews, as IT when I setup on-site storage and networking infrastructure, and as the product manager and team lead when I conceptualized and created educational games.

 My next job was with another startup, Sentrant Security, and I was responsible for an ingestion service for our data pipeline.
 I took ownership and was entirely responsible for features and fixes, taking instruction from other members of the team to improve the value and efficiency of the service.
 I wrote a lot of unit tests, load tests, and profiled the performance of the service.